 Format:

 Author, A. A. (Year).
-Title of the article.
+Title of article.
 Journal Title, Volume(Issue), xx–xx. https://doi.org/xxxxx

 Example: